cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_dyeing.md

 The recipe above from Piemontese has informed the standardized recipe for cochineal dye in Jo Kirby et al, _Natural Colorants for Dyeing and Lake Pigments: Practical Recipes and their Historical Sources_ (Archetype, London, 2014),  Chapter 5.
 The standardized recipe includes potash (potassium carbonate) as an optional additive.
 Potash is not typically found in recipes for cochineal because it results in a paler color, but it is attested in some instances.

 The standardized recipe begins with a mordant bath and is followed by a dye bath.
 Recipes for dyeing textiles often list ratios rather than outright amounts.
 The weight of textile will determine how much of the other ingredients are needed.
-The ratios below are provided for 1g of textile.
+The ratios in the example below are provided for 1g of textile.

-**Mordant: Alum**
+**Mordant Example: Alum**

 | Material | Amount /1g (g) |
 | -------- | -------------- |